Automated guided vehicle: Common applications

+A wide variety of AGV solutions is developed for warehouse management, such as Veho for robotic delivery assistance, Gather AI for warehouse tracking solutions, Exotec for high-density storage, Pickle Robot for heavy loads, ...
+DHL partnered with Boston Dynamics to develop unloading and box-moving stretch robots, and Honeywell Intelligrated developed an AI for unloading articulated arm robots.

 Handling raw materials

 AGVs are commonly used to transport raw materials such as paper, steel, rubber, metal, and plastic.
 This includes transporting materials from receiving to the warehouse, and delivering materials directly to production lines.

 Work-in-process movement

 Work-in-Process movement is one of the first applications where automated guided vehicles were used, and includes the repetitive movement of materials throughout the manufacturing process.
 AGVs can be used to move material from the warehouse to production/processing lines or from one process to another.